Table of Contents

 VBoxManage debugvm; see

-the section called “VBoxManage debugvm”.
+Section 8.32, “VBoxManage debugvm”.
 The VM core file contain the

 memory and CPU dumps of the VM and can be useful for debugging your